 Marla Painter, President, Mountain View Community Action, (505) 220-3969

 Aryn LaBrake, Executive Director, Friends of Valle de Oro, (505) 750-3383

 How it will be delivered

-The petition will be delivered and used at a hearing on this action in early June.
-We invite our community to come to the public hearing to express their concerns.
-We will email everyone who signs updated information on how to attend.
-We expect that the hearing will be held over Zoom due to COVID-19 safety precautions.
+The petition will be delivered and used at several hearings on this action.
+(The July 14th hearing on recusal motions has been cancelled because EHD withdrew their motions as of Friday, July 9.)
+We expect that the first hearing will be held in September at the Air Quality Control Board Meeting.
+We invite our community to come to this public hearing to express their concerns.
+We will email everyone who signs this petition updated information on how to attend.